cosmos/sdk-tutorials/academy/xl-cosmjs/with-kepler.md

 # Bank - Send Tokens - With Kepler

 CosmJs allows you to connect with Keplr, the widely used browser extension, to manage your private keys.
-In a previous section you used the command-line and CosmJs to issue commands to the Vega test net.
+In a previous section you used the command-line and CosmJs to issue commands to the Theta dev net.
 Here, you will do the same but with a GUI and a Keplr flavor.

 If you want, afterwards you can connect your locally started Cosmos blockchain like `simd`, and do the same.